This set of Molecular Biology Questions and Answers for Campus interviews focuses on “Methylation of Eukaryotic DNA Controls Gene Expression – 2”.

 6. Both the imprinted genes inherited from either parent are expressed in an offspring.

 Explanation: In an offspring only one of the imprinted genes inherited from either parent is expressed.
-This phenomena is known as allelic exclusion.
+This phenomenon is known as allelic exclusion.

 7. The phenomenon of allelic exclusion leads to the inactivation of one allele of a gene.
 The active allele is known as ____________